EPUB Validation Quick Check

 Warning pattern: issue remains after fix

-Fix: Confirm validation run is against the newest export and remove stale local files.
+Fix: Make sure validation is running against the newest export and remove stale local files.

-Verify: Renamed latest EPUB passes the same validation step.
+Verify: The newly named EPUB passes the same validation step.

 The Senswriter way (faster)